RackWare-Inc/Rackware-Golden-Template/README.md

 ## License Requirements
 RMM server on the IBM Cloud is bring your own license (BYOL).
 If this the first time order and using Rackware RMM server, then there is a 3 month promotional period.
-Thereafter you will need to purchase the license directly from Rackware (email address).
+Thereafter you will need to purchase the license directly from Rackware ( licensing@rackwareinc.com ).

 For additional information about pricing or inquiries, reach out to sales@rackwareinc.com